andychenggg/CS202/README.md

 ## Update Rules

-1. I will try my best to update it once a week
+1.I will try my best to update it once a week

 ~~2.
 I will try my best to update it in both Chinese and English~~